tethig/turbo-spoon/(Ana)conda.md

-# Installing python via conda
+# The *conda* Package Manager: not just for python
 Conda is a package manager that can be used to install the python programming language and many other programs.
 As a package manager it makes light work of installing dependencies.
 Anaconda is a scientific python distribution (python + numerical/scientific libraries such as numpy, scipy, matplotlib, jupyter and scikit-learn) distributed via conda.
 For bioinformatics bioconda has become very prominent.

 This repo is a guide to installing and working with conda.
 The focus is MacOS, but (Ana)conda is cross-platform.
 I cannot advise on Perl or Ruby installation (I have experimented with CPAN and RVM, but not satisfactorily).
 I have written a separate guide to jupyter in this repo.